KuraTheDog/Prio-plus/README.md

 * Client arguments are `num_inputs server0_port server1_port operand max_bits`
   * Add `true` after `max_bits` to have some of the clients provide invalid inputs.

-Ports and max bits need to be consistent across runs.
+Ports and max bits need to be consistent across runs and both servers and the client.
 Max bits is only used for int based summations.
 Server 0 port tells Server 0 which port to open, and server 1 which port of server 0 is open.

 # Outline

 0. Servers connect to each other
+1. Servers do initial communication and precomputation
-1. Client produces shares
+2. Client produces shares
-2. Client connects to servers, sends corresponding shares
+3. Client connects to servers, sends corresponding shares
-3. Servers recieve all shares
+4. Servers recieve all shares
-4. Servers fork off a child to continue the steps, and has the parent return to listening for more client connections
 5. For each share, servers check if public keys line up
 6. If relevent, servers also do SNIPS validation for each share
+7. If doing SNIPS, servers also ensure shares match the SNIPS using share conversion.
-7. If relevant, Server 1 uses an OT Reciever with all of it's shares.
+8. If relevant, Server 1 uses an OT Reciever with all of it's shares.
-8. Server 1 sends it's aggregate value to server 0.
+9. Server 1 sends it's aggregate value to server 0.
-9. If relevant, Server 0 uses an OT sender with it's shares, and the shared information about share validity.
+10. If relevant, Server 0 uses an OT sender with it's shares, and the shared information about share validity.
-10. Server 0 computes it's own aggregate value, and combines it with the one from server 1 to produce a final answer.
+11. Server 0 computes it's own aggregate value, and combines it with the one from server 1 to produce a final answer.

 block - 128 bit number
 In the ot protocols, the first 64 bits to encode validity(done at server0) and second 64 bits contain the actual digit.